Nishchal1203/Nishchal1203/README.md

 - 👋 Hi, I’m @Nishchal1203
 - 👀 I’m interested in Artificial Intelligence and machine learning
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collabarate on my startup idea
+- 💞️ I’m looking to work with python
+-
 - 📫 How to reach me sharmanischal004@gmail.com

 <!---